Bzacarias03/NYC-GeoGuesser/README.md

 1. **Create or Join a Lobby**: Start a new game or join an existing one with a lobby code
 2. **Compete in 5 Rounds**: Each round presents a random NYC MTA station
-3. **Make Your Guess**: Click on the map where you think the station is located (15 seconds per round)
+3. **Make Your Guess**: Click on the map where you think the station is located (30 seconds per round)
-4. **Score Points**: Closest guess wins the round - distance determines your score
+4. **Score Points**: Closest guess wins the round - distance determines your score (up to 5000 points per round)
 5. **Win the Game**: Player with the highest total score after 5 rounds wins!

 ## Features